P.E.Society English Medium High School and Junior College: History

-People’s Education Society was established on 1 April 1936 to operate New English School, which was started in Thane on 15 June 1926 by Shri.
+People's Education Society was established on 1 April 1936 to operate New English School, which was started in Thane on 15 June 1926 by Shri.
 V. N. Bhole.

 P. E. Society started with Junior K.G. in June 1976.
 The school became a High School and sanction for 8-10 STD was given in June 1985.

 The first batch of S.S.C. consisting of 36 students appeared for Board Examination in March 1988 and secured 100% result.
 Ever since, the school has received consistently high results.

 The first principal was Mrs. Mangala Karandikar (June 1976 – March 2011).
 She was a pioneer of P.E.
 Society schools (Pre-primary and primary section) in Thane for approximately 36 years.
 She was the first teacher of the English medium school, and the winner of Thane Mayor's award for Best Teacher.
-She served as the state commissioner for scout and guide association for 10 years.
-She is a school board trustee.
+She served as the state commissioner for scout and guide association for 10 years and is a school board trustee.